If you want your brand to stand out from its competitors, a memorable company logo is critical.

 - Different sizes: Don't create a logo that looks good only when it is blown up in size.
 The logo you design should look good when it is both big and small.
 Be sure to testyour design to make sure it is scalable, since it will appear in many different sizes throughout its life cycle.

 - Over-techniqueing:Avoid going overboard when designing a new logo.
 Gradient, shadowing and embossing can look pretty on the page, but they are difficult to reproduce on different materials.
 A simple logo design guarantees easy reproduction.

-Invest enough time— Whether you are hiring a designer or doing it yourself, start planning early.
+- Invest enough time: Whether you are hiring a designer or doing it yourself, start planning early.
 Creating a logo is like peeling back an onion.
-You have to get to the bottom layer and hone in on who your target audience will be.
-Your taste may be immaculate, your vision innovative, but your logo isn't about you, it isabout reaching your audience.
+You have to get to the bottom layer and home in on who your target audience will be.
+Your taste may be immaculate, your vision innovative, but your logo isn't about you, it is about reaching your audience.
 Do it right the first time by mapping it out and don't be afraid to start over if it isn't working.

-Think about the future-- Make sure to create a logo that you can live with for the long haul.
+- Think about the future: Make sure to create a logo for the long haul.
 That isn't to say you can't make changes and tweaks down the road -- successful companies almost always do.
 When you see the final product of your logo, you want it to be something that you can envision with your brand for the life of your business.

 Business News Daily contributor Chad Brooks, also contributed to this story.